jakelever/ubcthesis_bookdown/README.md

 - **Previous Degree**: Goes in the [preamble.tex](https://github.com/jakelever/ubcthesis_bookdown/blob/master/preamble.tex) file
 - **New Chaptors**: Create new .Rmd files using the same numbering as the existing 01-, 02-, etc format.
 Reorder as necessary and the numbering will be managed automatically.

 An example of a figure and table with captions are shown in [02-research.Rmd](https://github.com/jakelever/ubcthesis_bookdown/blob/master/02-research.Rmd).
 These are then indexed automatically in the list of figures and tables.
-References are down using the square brackets format (e.g. [@meyer2003pressures])
+References are done using the square brackets format (e.g. [@meyer2003pressures])

 ## Building it.